SyncfusionExamples/PdfViewer-Server/README.md

     - "6001:80"
 ```

-N> You should mention the folder path which contains pdf files in the volumes section of compose file.
+**NOTE:** You should mention the folder path which contains pdf files in the volumes section of compose file.

 Step 3: In a terminal tab, navigate to the directory where you’ve placed the docker-compose.yml file and execute the following.